Life Insurance with Chronic Bronchitis.

-Chronic Bronchitis is just one of many different respiratory conditions which can fall under the heading of COPD or Chronic Obstructive Pulmonary Disease, and in this case, it involves the inflammation of the bronchial tubes within the lungs which causes an over production of mucus.
+Chronic Bronchitis is just one of many different respiratory conditions that can fall under the heading of COPD or Chronic Obstructive Pulmonary Disease, and in this case, it involves the inflammation of the bronchial tubes within the lungs, which causes an overproduction of mucus.

 As a result…